-The charge resulting from these awards was determined by applying the Black-Scholes model, in accordance with the assumptions developed in section r.
-"Share-based payments" of the consolidated financial statements.
-It was €484k in 2016 as against €218k in 2015.
+The charge resulting from these awards was determined by applying the Black-Scholes model, in accordance with the assumptions developed in paragraph r of the consolidated financial statements.
+It amounted to €907k in 2017 as against €484k in 2016.

 Operating profit (loss)